 As you review your business expenditures, one area to assess is the pricing you’re currently getting from suppliers or vendors.
 Although you may be comfortable with your suppliers, that comfort could be holding your profit margins back.
 Be sure to periodically shop around to find out if your pricing is still competitive.
 Competing offers may give you a reason to switch suppliers or negotiate down your current pricing.

 Additionally, check into the payment terms with your current suppliers to see if they could be set up in a way that works better with your cash inflows.
 For example, perhaps you could align your payment due dates with dates that you plan to receive payments.
+In some cases, an accounts payable software can help you keep track of all these details and manage incoming and outgoing payments more effectively.

 4. Keep Inventory Lean